RamilyaSharifullina25/FSE_final_project/README.md

 2) Ramilya Sharifullina
 3) Kuat Ramazanov

 #### In this repository you will find more convenient functions for working with the repository https://github.com/GrumpyZhou/visloc-apr.
-To use the code please, first doownload the repository
+To use the code please, first download the repository
 ````
 git clone git@github.com:RamilyaSharifullina25/FSE_final_project.git
 ````